vercel/examples/edge-middleware/feature-flag-split/README.md

 [Split](https://www.split.io/) is a feature delivery platform that powers feature flag management, software experimentation and continuous delivery.

+This example shows how to use feature flags with Split, leveraging Edge Config and Edge Middleware.

 ## Demo

 https://edge-functions-feature-flag-split.vercel.app

 ## How to Use

+Before using this repository, you need an [Split account](https://www.split.io/signup/) to set up feature flags and obtain the Split SDK Key.
+Also follow the section [Set up the Split's Vercel integration](https://help.split.io/hc/en-us/articles/16469873148173#set-up-the-splits-vercel-integration) to get your feature flags synchronized in Vercel Edge Config data store.

 You can choose from one of the following two methods to use this repository: